ubccpsc/classy/docs/developer/bootstrap.md

 # Bootstrapping Classy for Development

 Configuring your development instance of Classy does not require that you build the applcation containers such as they are deployed on production.
-The [Classy](https://github.com/ubccpsc/classy) repository contains two RESTful APIs and a front-end webpack compilation that is hosted on one of the two RESTful APIs as static HTML content.
-These applications can be run separately, or together, in your IDE.
+The [Classy](https://github.com/ubccpsc/classy) repository contains two RESTful APIs, and a JavaScript framework front-end that is hosted on one of the two RESTful APIs as static HTML content.
+These applications can be run separately, or together, in your IDE or from the command line.
+Debugging the application is supported with TypeScript source maps that are produced during compilation.

 ## Software Dependencies